January 18, 2021

 Good Eats in Laurel, MS

-Aside from Sunday, the town bustles with out-to-eaters.
-The day we arrived, we had to travel a bit outside of the city center because most of the restaurants were closed.
-For my husband it was a blessing in disguise because Hugh had told us that most of the Mexican restaurants were open on a Sunday.
-We chose the one with the best ratings, named Reyes (no website), and we were not disappointed.
-I had a beer, he had a margarita, and the salsa was on point.
-Our main dishes, nachos and some concoction that I cannot recall, were delicious.
-So much food for very little budget.
-The other days we ate in town, and had we had more days, we would’ve been even more well fed.
-Lee’s was a fantastic option for soup and sandwich.
+Aside from Sunday, the town buzzes a bit with out-to-eaters.
+Lee’s was a fantastic option for soup and sandwich, and I even did takeout one of the times so I could eat my grilled cheese on the balcony.
 It was counter service, quick, and the food tasted like it had quality.
 Although we didn’t eat at Pearl’s Diner, it came highly recommended.
 It is a southern-style, soul food restaurant and we hear it delivers every time.
 If I can be honest, we did go in but they didn’t have the fried okra so we left.
 That was the big selling point for me and they didn’t have it that day.
 Fried okra is my kryptonite.

-Dinner was a no-brainer each night.
-We went to the two most highly recommended restaurants in Laurel: Mimmo’s and The Loft.
+Dinner options were a no-brainer.
+While there with my husband, we went to the two most highly recommended restaurants in Laurel: Mimmo’s and The Loft.
 I’ll start with Mimmo’s.
 It’s Italian fare and a local Mississippi chain.
 The atmosphere was different than I expected.
 When I think of eating Italian food, I think of a small, dark restaurant with white linens and dressed up waitstaff.
 This place was a big, open space.
 No linens, no dressed up waitstaff.
 The food was decent, but 2 things: I’m not used to this style of Italian food; I don’t really love Italian food.
 Maybe I wasn’t the right person to go here.
 The Loft was nice.
 We met another couple staying at our B&B and they planned on going there for dinner as well, so we decided to go together.
 The experience was perfect.
 The food was good, and the company was better.
 We enjoyed it a lot.
+It seems like visiting Laurel, MS brings good food and good company together.

 Image